Debit Card Fraud

 When using your debit card, you are protected by the Canadian Code of Practice for Consumer Debit Card Services and Interac policies which guarantee that, if you are a victim of debit card fraud, you will get your money back from your financial institution.

 Security measures are constantly being enhanced and technology is being upgraded to prevent fraud.
-Banks, the Interac Association and the major credit card companies are almost finished moving to chip technology for debit and credit cards.
+Banks, the Interac Association and the major credit card companies have moved to chip technology for debit and credit cards.
 In addition to the magnetic stripe on the back, these cards are embedded with a microchip.
-When making a purchase, rather than swiping your card you now insert it and leave it in the store payment terminal while the transaction is processed.
 These cards use a technology called “cryptography” that allows the card and the store terminal to communicate with each other during the transaction and carry out security checks to ensure the card is valid.

 The microchip is state-of-the-art in payment card technology and is extremely difficult to duplicate.
-In fact, chips cards have significantly reduced fraud in some countries where these cards are used.
-The transition to chip-based technology is on target, with virtually all debit cards and ABMs capable of chip transactions and all store terminals at retailers will be converted by the end of 2015.
+The transition to chip-based technology rolled out successfully and all debit cards and ABMs and the vast majority of store terminals at retailers are now capable of chip transactions.

 Your bank has sophisticated security systems in place, but there are still important steps you can take to further protect yourself: